aljaz90/Mario/README.md

 # Mario
-An attempt of making Mario in Java
+An attempt at making Mario in Java